Wes Felton

-Wes Felton (W. Ellington Felton, Dub Ell) is an American singer/poet/actor/emcee born and raised in Washington DC.
+Wesley Ellington Felton is an American singer, poet, rapper and actor, born and raised in Washington, D.C.

 Personal life

 Wes Felton had a very musical upbringing.
 His father is Hilton C. Felton, a jazz pianist who had performed with George Benson, Grant Green and many others.

 Wes has a son named Tobias.

 Music

 Wes Felton started out with a lot of open mic nights.
 As a teenager he performed on the Lollapalooza tour and at the Apollo Theater.
 Ellington has been on stage with Mos Def, De La Soul, Meshell Ndegeocello and with his mentor UK Soul legend Omar.

 He has been crowned "the future folk-soul hero" by Complex Magazine for his vocals on Prince Paul’s Politics of the Business album.

 Collaborations

 His collaboration with JLaine and TFox under the name Antithesis has so far resulted in two releases on Tasteful Licks.

 W. E. Felton has also been working with Raheem DeVaughn.
 Together they are The Crossrhodes.